ASP.NET Core APIs: Getting Swashbuckle to work with Auth0

 7 });

-You should probably also have the following in your Program.cs
+You should probably also have the following in your Program.cs file a little further down for the HTTP

 request pipeline which will require an authenticated user on calls to your API: